-Operating a membership site is slightly different than the traditional marketing website where you’re selling physical inventory.
+Operating a membership site is slightly different than a traditional marketing website where you’re selling physical inventory.
 Learning the differences may seem challenging, but they are worth exploring.

 So, what are the differences?

-There are certain metrics you’ll need to track on Google Analytics to make sure you’re on the right track building your website as a strong force in the membership-style website market.
+There are certain metrics you’ll need to track on Google Analytics to make sure you’re on the right track, building a membership website that stands up against the competition.

-Installing Google Analytics to Your Website
+Installing Google Analytics on Your Website

 Before we dive into the metrics you need to know, we are going to show you how to get Google Analytics on your WordPress website.

 This method makes it easier than ever to access your Google Analytic data and keep track of all of the metrics we mention here.

 One of the most important metrics to look at is your page views per session.